Pediatric Orthopedic surgeons width="1024" height="188"

 Open Reduction

-After cutting the body, the surgeon realigns the bones.
+After cutting and opening the body, the surgeon realigns the bones.

 Internal Fixation